Hazard Labeling: Identifying Dangerous Substances and Materials under CLP Regulations

-The basic elements of the label are:
+The basic elements of the CLP labels design

 - Identity of substance / preparation